ubisoft/vrtist/README.md

 # VRtist

-**Disclaimer**: This project is in alpha state and actively developed.
+**Disclaimer**: This project is in alpha state and no longer developed.
 Do not use it to edit your production assets without a backup or you might break them.

 ## Introduction